-For this, we divided each file into logical blocks with a configurable block size.
+For this, we divided each file into logical blocks with configurable block sizes.
 For example, a 1 GB file in S3 is considered to be made up of 1024 blocks of 1 MB each.
-Each read request is now done in units of this block-size and the blocks which are read for the first time are stored in a sparse file on local disk.
+Each read request is now done in units of this block size and the blocks which are read for the first time are stored in a sparse file on a local disk.
 Thus only the parts of the files that are needed are loaded into the cache which improves the cache warm-up time considerably when only a subset of columns are used from the table.

 Engine independent scheduling logic

 We leveraged the locality-based scheduling logic which all the big data engines have and that is used by HDFS as well.
 Let us consider HDFS to understand how it works.
 Assuming a replication factor of 1 in HDFS, each block of the file will reside on one of the nodes of the cluster.
 Schedulers retrieve the information about where the block is located and try to schedule the split on the node on which the block resides, thereby reducing the need for network IO.